-The meeting of district vigilance and monitoring committee, under the chairmanship of senior most MP of the District were conducted 2 times in all the districts during the current year.
+All 34 Distracts have been conducted meeting of district vigilance and monitoring committee, under the chairmanship of senior most MP of the District.

 In these meetings the problems and achievements of MDM programme are discussed and the same will be resolved and also action taken against interruption and redress of MDM grievances.
-The common findings are in the vision of the state for future remedial treat to other districts.